-- (a) Notwithstanding any other provision of this clause, an employee may be employed on a casual basis during a period of parental leave, provided that any period of such service shall not count as service for the purposes of any other provision of this Agreement, and shall not break the continuity of employment of such an employee nor change the employees employment status in regard to their substantive employment. - (b) An employee shall not be engaged by the employer as a casual employee whilst the employee is on a period of paid parental leave, or a period of accrued annual or long service leave taken concurrently with a period of unpaid parental leave. - (c) An employee engaged for casual work pursuant to this subclause shall be employed at a level commensurate to the level of the available casual position.
+- (a) Notwithstanding any other provision of this clause, a practitioner may be employed on a casual basis during a period of parental leave, provided that any period of such service shall not count as service for the purposes of any other provision of this Agreement, and shall not break the continuity of employment of such a practitioner nor change the practitioner's employment status in regard to their substantive employment. - (b) A practitioner shall not be engaged by the employer as a casual practitioner whilst the practitioner is on a period of paid parental leave, or a period of accrued annual or long service leave taken concurrently with a period of unpaid parental leave. - (c) A practitioner engaged for casual work pursuant to this subclause shall be employed at a level commensurate to the level of the available casual position.